BMP-TUD/pyCLINE/paper.md

 As such, the target functions can be expressed as a feed-forward neural network with e.g. inputs $u$ and $u_t$, to learn $v$.

 After training, we can provide a set of $u$ together with $u_t=0$ (requirement for a nullcline) as inputs and learn the corresponding values of $v$ that describe $u_t = f(u,v)=0$.
-As a result, we learn the structure of a nullcline in the phase space $u,v$, to which other white-box methods can be applied to learn the symbolic equations, yet on a decisively simpler optimization problem then time series data.
+As a result, we learn the structure of a nullcline in the phase space $u,v$, to which other white-box methods can be applied to learn the symbolic equations, yet on a decisively simpler optimization problem then that on time series data.

 # Usage